2017-18 Magellan Ashes Series in Australia

 Tap water is perfectly safe to drink in Australia and we advise that you buy and carry bottled water with you in the day, to ensure that you stay well hydrated in the heat.

-Australia is a very safe country but you should always take the necessary precautions like you would at home.
+I never felt unsafe in Australia as it is, in general, a very safe country.
+However, you should always take the necessary precautions like you would at home in a city like London.
 If you don’t feel comfortable doing something, then don’t risk it.
-Here are a few common sense tips:
+Here are a few common-sense tips:

 - Do not leave bags/briefcases/luggage or valuable items unattended.